Sugar Apple Fairy Tale: Manga

 A manga adaptation with art by Alto Yukimura was serialized online via Hakusensha's Hana to Yume Online website from November 2012 to October 2014.
 It was collected in two tankōbon volumes.
 A second manga adaptation with art by Yozora no Udon was serialized in Kadokawa Shoten's seinen manga magazine Young Ace from November 4, 2021, to December 4, 2023.
 The second manga is also licensed in North America by Yen Press, who are publishing new chapters simultaneously with the Japanese release.

-A third manga adaptation with art by Konosagi has been serialized online via Kadokawa Shoten's Flos Comic website since August 4, 2023.
+A third manga adaptation with art by Konosagi has been serialized online via Kadokawa Shoten's Flos Comic website from August 4, 2023 to April 4, 2025.
+Three tankōbon volumes were released from January 17, 2024 to April 4, 2025.